Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 Review the settings

-Power Mode v2.2.0 has 19 setting items.
+Power Mode v2.2.0 has 19 settings.

 powermode.backgroundMode

-This setting accepts mask and image.
+This setting can be set to mask or image.

 powermode.comboThreshold